LaroTayoGaming/lbry-blog-test/README.md

-# Condenser
+# LBRY Blog

-Condenser is the react.js web interface to the world's first and best blockchain-based social media platform, steemit.com.
-It uses [STEEM](https://github.com/steemit/steem), a blockchain powered by DPoS Governance and ChainBase DB to store JSON-based content for a plethora of web applications.
+LBRY is the react.js web interface to the world's first and best blockchain-based social media platform, steemit.com.
+It uses [LBC](https://github.com/lbryio/lbrycrd), a blockchain based on Bitcoin.

-## Why would I want to use Condenser (steemit.com front-end)?
+## Why would I want to use lbry.blog?

 * Learning how to build blockchain-based web applications using STEEM as a content storage mechanism in react.js